 Masters of Science Degree in Clinical Investigation for Board-Eligible Clinicians

-The NYU School of Medicine is proud to offer a Masters of Science degree in Clinical Investigation.
-Formerly known as the K30 Program, this degree is intended for physicians and other post-doctoral level clinicians interested in gaining the knowledge and research experience necessary to build their careers.
+The NYU School of Medicine Clinical and Translational Science Institute is proud to offer a Masters of Science degree in Clinical Investigation.
+The MSCI degree is intended for physicians and other post-doctoral level clinicians and clinical investigators interested in gaining the knowledge and research experience necessary to build their careers.

 The rapid strides and advancement of biomedical discoveries present an opportunity for clinical care to further improve upon disease prevention, diagnosis, and management.
 The goal of this training program is to train clinician-scientists in the skills necessary to translate scientific discoveries to clinical settings, to determine the efficacy and outcomes of new and established therapy and identify, using epidemiologic and statistical tools, the health problems of the future.
 The program is intended for persons who have completed residency training in a clinical department.

 ABOUT THE HEALTH INNOVATIONS AND THERAPEUTICS TRACK